mik90/ristretto/README.md

 ------------------------
 ## TODO
+- On the server, calling AdvanceDecoding doesn't result in decoding any frames
+  - Already read through the logs and API, might as well run it again with the original TCP server setup that Kaldi provides and compare it to this setup to see if I'm missing anything
 - The nnet3 API is made thread-safe by a single mutex at the start, not neat but hopefully it works
 - Send audio chunks to Kaldi, what duration though?
-    - currently reading in a while audio file
+    - currently reading in a whole audio file for debugging
 - Logic for left context?
 - Should this use a streaming RPC or a normal message based setup?
     - Start out as traditional setup but switch to streaming since audio can easily be streamed and the transcript may also